-Technological advances have been critical to the development of modern culture and business; however, the environment has suffered drastically as a consequence.
-Increased knowledge and understanding of the impact of societal systems on our environment is essential to addressing these consequences through the development of sustainable business practices.
+While technological advances have been critical to the development of modern culture and business, the environment has suffered drastically.
+Increased knowledge and understanding of the science behind societal environmental impacts is essential to finding sustainable solutions.
+You can play an important role in this process.

 The Bachelor of Science degree with a major in Environmental Science emphasizes the physical, chemical, and biological sciences, and incorporates coursework in social sciences, history, literature, and business.
-You will have the flexibility to specialize in areas of interest such as toxicology, sustainable development, resource and wildlife management, land use and reclamation, and green manufacturing, among others.
+You will be able to specialize in areas of interest such as ecosystems and biodiversity, environmental analysis and assessment, sustainability and environmental management, and climate change.

 Future careers, post-grad opportunities